How We Started

-Kitty’s fourth child, and current Duke Warner Principal Broker Kris Warner, recalls, “I saw my parents going through those tough times and swore I wouldn’t get into real estate.
+Kitty’s fourth child, and current Duke Warner Principal Broker Kris Warner, recalls, “I saw my parents going through those tough times and swore I wouldn’t get into Bend’s real estate.
 Mom and dad used to drop us kids off at the Tower Theater to watch a matinee while they did business—back in those days, everybody knew one another and people kept an eye on us.”
 Kris adds that, “Dad used to help people out by accepting trade from sellers who didn’t have the cash to pay him commission.”

 Kris did later become one of Duke Warner’s Realtors® and Principal Broker in the office.
 “I realized that real estate can be a highly-satisfying career with the opportunity to help people realize their life goals.
 We have successfully navigated the ups and downs of the economy by running a solid, honest business.”

 Moving Forward – Realtors Bend Oregon

 Duke passed away in June, 2005, leaving his family to continue the family business and keep moving forward.
-In 2013, the company paid off its Bend office building and now owns its business properties free and clear, prompting plans for a “Mortgage-Burning Party.”As Duke Warner moves toward their 2017 50-year anniversary, the company is going strong and continuing to add brokers, in addition to working on plans that will keep the company on the cutting edge, with a fresh branding message.
+In 2013, the company paid off its Bend real estate office building and now owns its business properties free and clear, prompting plans for a “Mortgage-Burning Party.”As Duke Warner moves toward their 2017 50-year anniversary, the company is going strong and continuing to add real estate brokers, in addition to working on plans that will keep the company on the cutting edge, with a fresh branding message.

 “Mom has never liked to be center stage, so when it came time to go up to the podium and accept the award, dad put on a wig, jumped up there and accepted the award in her place.”

 Kris Warner says, “Duke Warner Realty, much like Central Oregon itself, has a long, rich history, but is always growing into new areas, redefining itself and embracing the future.”